sinlab-semester-2012/purplehaze/README.md

 - Mid-semester presentation
 - Working on enhancing interaction in Bézier curve activity.
 - Working on the second idea, the maze escape (currently on maze generation step).

+Week 10:
+- Finished first working version of the maze escape.

 --------------------------------------------------------------------------------